This easy guide will go through how to create an invoice in NetSuite.

 Stripe Billing helps you to send out bills to your customers, whether that’s subscription payments or invoices.

-Stripe Billing costs 0.5% on recurring charges for the simplest “Starter” package, or 0.8% or more for its “Scale” package that handles more advanced integrations.
+Stripe Billing costs 0.5% on recurring charges for the simplest “Starter” package, or 0.8% or more for its “Scale” package that handles more advanced integrations.⁸

-The Starter package may work for most people, but note that invoice auto-reconciliation will set you back $7 for each invoice that needs it – whereas with the Scale package it’s included⁹.
+The Starter package may work for most people, but note that features such as invoice auto-reconciliation won’t be included – whereas with the Scale package it’s included.⁹

 Stripe Connect gets a little bit more complex, including with pricing, and there are three models: Standard, Express, and Custom.

-Standard doesn’t have any platform-specific fees, while Express charges $2 per monthly active account as well as 0.25% plus $0.25 per payout sent.
-The Custom package charges the same fees as that, but, as the name implies, the features are variable¹¹.
+Standard doesn’t have any platform-specific fees, while Express charges $2 per monthly active account as well as Stripe payout fees of 0.25% plus $0.25 per payout sent.
+The Custom package charges the same fees as that, but, as the name implies, the features are variable.¹¹

 Stripe Radar is all about fraud protection.
 It uses machine learning to search for likely instances of fraud, and charges $0.05 for every transaction it screens – but that fee is waived if you’re on the standard pricing scheme.

 There’s an advanced option called Radar for Fraud Teams which charges $0.07, or $0.02 alongside standard pricing, and offers more control and custom options including block and allow lists.

 Finally, Stripe Radar offers Chargeback Protection, which automatically covers disputes – both the amount disputed and the dispute fee – without asking for evidence.
 The fee for that is 0.4% each time.¹²